- Infrastructure and Operational Requirements.

 - Important Information

-This Guide is used by Colt to evaluate requests made by Network Providers for the purpose of directly exchanging IP traffic with Colt's Autonomous System (AS) 8220.
-The requesting peer network must fulfil the following conditions and requirements in order to qualify for a Peering Agreement with AS 8220.
+This Guide is used by Colt to evaluate requests made by Network Providers and for evaluating existing interconnect partners for the purpose of directly exchanging IP traffic with Colt's Autonomous System (AS) 8220.
+The third party network must fulfil the following conditions and requirements in order to qualify for a Peering Agreement with AS 8220.

 These criteria are only guidelines and are not exhaustive.
 Any final peering executed by Colt and a potential peer may contain additional terms and conditions.
 Colt reserves the right to decline to enter into a Peering Agreement even if the criteria are nominally met by a potential peering partner.